 Hello and Welcome to “The Science Dog”!
 Let me introduce myself.
-My name is Linda Case and I am a dog trainer, canine nutritionist and science writer who specializes in topics about dog training, behavior and nutrition.
-My academic training is in animal sciences, specifically in canine/feline nutrition and companion animal behavior and training.
+My name is Linda Case and I am a dog trainer, canine nutritionist and science writer who specializes in topics about canine nutrition, health, training and behavior.
+My academic training is in animal sciences, specifically in canine/feline nutrition and companion animal behavior.
 I have a B.S. in Animal Science from Cornell University and an M.S. in Canine/Feline Nutrition earned at the University of Illinois.
 Following graduate school, I taught the undergraduate program in companion animal science in the Animal Sciences Department at the University of Illinois for 15 years and also taught companion animal behavior/training at the College of Veterinary Medicine for 5 years.
-I left academia a few years ago to concentrate more on writing and training and am the owner of AutumnGold Consulting and Dog Training Center in Central Illinois (http://www.autumngoldconsulting.com ).
+I left academia several years ago to concentrate more on writing and teaching.
+Currently, in addition to writing books and this blog, I teach canine nutrition courses through The Science Dog Courses.

 I am the author of numerous publications and eight books.
 My most recent books are “Dog Smart: Evidence-based Training with The Science Dog” (2018), Beware the Straw Man: The Science Dog Examines Dog Training Fact and Fiction” (2016) and “Dog Food Logic: Making Smart Decisions for Your Dog in an Age of Too Many Choices” (2014).
 I am currently working on a new book, entitled “Feeding Smart: Evidence-based Nutrition with The Science Dog” that will be available in 2021.
 Information about all of my dog books can be found in the Books section of this blog.

 So, welcome!
 I hope that you enjoy The Science Dog and look forward to reading your comments and suggestions!
 (If you would like notification when new essays are posted, press the “Follow” button on the right side of the blog.
 You can also “Like” The Science Dog on Facebook!).
 And, if you are interested in webinars and courses about canine nutrition and feeding practices, take a look at The Science Dog Courses!
 We would love to get to know you and your dogs through our courses!